Wheat allergy: Derivative allergies

 Proteins are made of a chain of dehydrated amino acids.
 When enzymes cut proteins into pieces, they add water back to the site at which they cut.
 This process is called enzymatic hydrolysis, or in the case of proteins it is called proteolysis.
 The initial products of this hydrolysis are polypeptides, and smaller products are called simply peptides; these are called wheat protein hydrolysates.
 These hydrolysates can create allergens out of wheat proteins that previously did not exist by the exposure of buried antigenic sites in the proteins.

 When proteins are cut into polypeptides, buried regions are exposed to the surface, and these buried regions may possibly be antigenic.
 Such hydrolyzed wheat protein is used as an additive in foods and cosmetics.
 The peptides are often 1 kD in size (9 amino acid residues in length) and may increase the allergic response.
 These wheat polypeptides can cause immediate contact urticaria in susceptible people.

 Signs and symptoms

 Wheat allergies are not altogether different from other food allergies or respiratory allergies.
 However, two conditions, exercise/aspirin induced anaphylaxis and urticaria, occur more frequently with wheat allergies.

 Common symptoms of a wheat allergy include eczema (atopic dermatitis), hives (urticaria), asthma, "hay fever" (allergic rhinitis), angioedema (tissue swelling due to fluid leakage from blood vessels), abdominal cramps, nausea, and vomiting.
 Rarer symptoms include anaphylactic shock, anxiety, arthritis, bloated stomach, chest pains, depression or mood swings, diarrhea, dizziness, headache, joint and muscle aches and pains (may be associated with progressive arthritis), palpitations, psoriasis, irritable bowel syndrome (IBS), swollen throat or tongue, tiredness and lethargy, and unexplained cough.

+In pediatric patients, symptoms related to the digestive system predominate, particularly nausea, vomiting, and diarrhea; and less often - abdominal pain.
+Skin manifestations such as itching, erythema, urticaria, angioedema, or exacerbation of atopic dermatitis are also common.
+With age, gastrointestinal symptoms usually disappear and the most common manifestation of WA in older children are skin symptoms.
+These symptoms may be accompanied by respiratory symptoms such as rhinitis, hoarseness, and chronic cough.
+These manifestations are much less common in adolescents and adults.

 Reactions may become more severe with repeated exposure.